qschwagle/MiniWebServer/README.md

   from string
 - [ ] Add Comments to TOML.
 Make TOML type checking stricter. ( NICE TO HAVE )
 - [x] Have Main try to find and call ConfigFileReader with file.
 Crash otherwise
+- [x] Add private helper Init and Run Methods to MiniWebServer.
+Init setups the server.
+  Run contains the main loop.
+Run also calls init to setup the server.
+The main function only needs (and can) call Run.